-For approximately nine years, Trident Seafoods has used the RFgen Mobile Foundations for JD Edwards solution to scan and capture critical information and create transactions, such as inventory transfers, work orders, order picks, and pallet labels.
-RFgen is flexible, scalable, and adaptable to almost any mobile transactions, plus it's tightly integrated to Trident Seafoods’ ERP system, Oracle’s JD Edwards.
+Trident has used the RFgen Mobile Foundations for JD Edwards solution to scan and capture critical information and create transactions, such as inventory transfers, work orders, order picks, and pallet labels for years.
+RFgen is flexible, scalable, and adaptable to almost any mobile transactions, plus it's tightly integrated to Trident Seafoods' ERP system, Oracle's JD Edwards.

 The first order of business is to collect the initial transactions at the remote plants, where fish is prepared for transport on ships.
 The team at RFgen designed a process to output this information from various production solutions to .csv spreadsheet files and then import those files into RFgen to make the transactions available to JD Edwards.
 "RFgen gives us 24-hour system availability.
 We can take a file from any of our Alaska plants at any point in time, 24/7.
 That was a key system criterion for us," Wheeler said.

-RFgen transactions are the foundation for all inventory in Trident Seafoods' ERP system.
+RFgen transactions are the foundation for all inventory in Trident's ERP system.
 Workers use RFgen to: